-All fines for parking violations must be paid at the Office of Student Accounts in the Administration Building during regular business hours Monday thru Friday and must be paid within ten (10) working days.
-Fines and fees are applicable to all employees, guests and students (graduates and undergraduates).
-Registration fees for faculty/staff must be paid at the Office of Student Accounts upon receipt of the Vehicle Registration Hang Tag.
-Student accounts will be billed the amount of the registration fee.
-Acceptable forms of payment for fines and fees will be cash, cashier check, personal check, credit card or money order.
+All fines for parking violations must be paid at the Office of Student Accounts in the Administration Building during regular business hours, Monday through Friday, and must be paid within 30 days.
+Fines and fees apply to all employees, guests, and students (both graduates and undergraduates).
+Registration fees for faculty and staff must be paid at the Office of Student Accounts upon receipt of the Vehicle Registration Hang Tag.
+Student accounts will be billed for the registration fee.

+Acceptable forms of payment for fines and fees include cash, cashier's check, personal check, credit card, or money order.
 Checks should be made payable to WVWC.
-Parking violation fines and fees may be billed to the student account but if the driver completes the parking ticket appeal process (See Section V below) and the board grants the appeal, then the charge will be removed from the student account.
+Parking violation fines and fees will be billed to the student account.
+If the driver completes the parking ticket appeal process and the board grants the appeal, the charge will be removed from the student account.

-A student that receives five or more parking tickets that are unpaid will be called into the Student Conduct Office to discuss the flagrant violation of the Student Handbook.
+A student who receives five or more unpaid parking tickets will be called into the Student Conduct Office to discuss the flagrant violation of the Student Handbook.
 All such fines and fees are valid financial obligations due and payable to West Virginia Wesleyan College.
-Delinquent fines for faculty and staff are reported directly to the Office of Vice President for Finance.
-Any individual who refuses to pay delinquent fines will have their parking privileges revoked and their vehicle may be towed when found on WVWC property.
+Delinquent fines for faculty and staff are reported directly to the Human Resources office for corrective action.
+Any individual who refuses to pay delinquent fines will have their parking privileges revoked, and their vehicle may be towed when found on WVWC property.